Amazon is the golden child of ecommerce, but eBay has been around for almost just as long and has amassed a loyal following of its own.

 Ecommerce Market Share

-Amazon undoubtedly takes the cake when it comes to ecommerce market share; it’s now estimated to generate 50% of ecommerce GMV (up another 10% since the last time we reported it).
+Amazon undoubtedly takes the cake when it comes to ecommerce market share; it’s now estimated to generate 53% of ecommerce GMV (up another 2% since our report in 2021).
 The post-pandemic era is also being called the “golden age” for Amazon, whose net income tripled to a record $8.1 billion from Q1 2020 to Q1 2021.
+However, Amazon’s Q4 2022 online store revenue dropped 2% to $64.5 billion from $66 billion in the fourth quarter of 2021.
+For 2022, the e-commerce giant swung to a net loss of $2.7 billion, compared to a profit of $33.4 billion last year.
+This is the first time the market has seen this - which could signal some shifts in the multichannel space.

-eBay is the third-largest marketplace in terms of market share.
+eBay is the fourth-largest marketplace in terms of market share.
 It was seated as the number-two largest channel up until 2020, when Walmart dethroned it.
+And Apple sneaked it's way to #3.
 (That said, eBay still gets far more web visitors than Walmart, according to Statista.)

 The typical eBay shopper is characterized as an “enthusiast buyer” who finds value in older models of products, collectables or vintage items.
+And interestingly enough, more men shop on eBay than women.
 They are not, by contrast, “efficiency buyers” who seek competitively priced current-year items.

 The Importance of Mobile